-With 169 targets to be met by the year 2030, and over 232 indicators for measuring progress, the Global Goals were designed to stimulate action in the following areas: people, planet, prosperity, peace and partnerships.
-In addition, the themes covered by Global Goals (which include poverty, hunger, health and well-being, education, equality, sanitation, decent work, and production) all reflect current challenges and risks facing the textile value chain.
-To learn more, visit the U.N.’s Sustainable Development website.
+With 169 targets to be met by the year 2030, and over 232 indicators for measuring progress, the Global Goals were designed to stimulate positive outcomes for people, planet, prosperity, peace and partnerships.
+The very themes covered by Global Goals (which include poverty, hunger, health and well-being, education, equality, sanitation, decent work, and production) also reflect current challenges and risks facing the apparel and textile value chain.

-How can the Textile Industry advance these Targets?
+How can the Textile Industry advance the SDGs?

-KPMG and Textile Exchange have partnered on an upcoming report entitled Threading the Needle: Weaving the SDGs into the textile, retail and apparel industry.
+KPMG and Textile Exchange have partnered on a new report entitled Threading the Needle: Weaving the SDGs into the textile, retail and apparel industry.
 A culmination of industry interviews, NGO inputs, and desk research, the report highlights shared value examples for companies in the sector grappling with how to integrate the SDGs into their core business and global supply chain.
-The report builds on the SDG Industry Matrixes, by taking a value chain approach to corporate action on the SDGs specifically in the apparel sector.

 According to the 2017’s Better Business, Better World report, from the Business & Sustainable Development Commission, “The goals provide the private sector with a new growth strategy that opens valuable market opportunities while creating a world that is both sustainable and inclusive.”
 The report evaluates 60 “hotspots” in four economic areas (food and agriculture; cities; energy and materials; and health and well-being) that could create at least US $12 trillion (or more than 10% of current GDP) in new market opportunities.
 While the report does not address apparel and textiles, it does cover agriculture and related cross-cutting issues and offers lessons for all industries.